thierr26/thierr26_personal_notes_sphinx_sources/source/debian_base_install.rst

 `Grub <https://en.wikipedia.org/wiki/GNU_GRUB>`_ menu (you have to reboot your machine and select the Memtest86+ grub entry to start Memtest86+)::

-  apt-get install memtest86+ # As root
+  apt-get install memtest86+ # As root.

 Installing a wireless devices status management tool